shroukhm/informations_about_AI/README.md

                                                                                  - there uses cases in business field 8-In optimization techniques in machine learning file its talking breifly about : - What is optimization techniques
                                                                                   - Types of optimization techniques in machine learning
+9- PL/SQL file its talking breifly about : - what is the PL/SQL
+                                           - some of the benefits of using PL/SQL
+                                           - use cases for PL/SQL